Arrangements of Pseudocircles: On Digons and Triangles: Proof of Theorem

-Next we transform $\AA$ into another intersecting arrangement~$\AA'$ by redrawing the pc-arcs within $\triangle$ and~$\triangle'$ such that the pairwise intersections and touchings are preserved and all crossings and touchings of each arc type are concentrated in a narrow region as depicted in Figure~\ref{fig:K3_deformation}.
-First we apply an appropriate homeomorphism on the drawing so that $\triangle$ becomes a proper triangle ($\triangle'$ will be treated in an analogous manner).
+Next we transform $\AA$ into another intersecting arrangement~$\AA'$ by redrawing the pc-arcs within $\triangle$ and~$\triangle'$ such that the pairwise intersections and touchings are preserved and all crossings and touchings of each arc type are concentrated in a narrow region as depicted in Figure~\ref{fig:run_example:transformed_triangles}.
+First we apply an appropriate homeomorphism on the drawing so that $\triangle$ becomes a proper triangle ($\triangle'$ will be treated in an analogous manner); see again Figure~\ref{fig:run_example:original_triangles} and Figure~\ref{fig:run_example:arc_type_triangles}.
 For the arc type $\alpha\beta$ we place a small rectangular region $R_{\alpha\beta}$ within $\triangle$ that lies close to the vertex~$c$.
-We now redraw all arcs of type $\alpha\beta$ so that \begin{itemize} \item all crossings and touchings between arcs of type $\alpha\beta$ lie inside~$R_{\alpha\beta}$, \item every arc of type $\alpha\beta$ intersects $R_{\alpha\beta}$ on opposite sites, and \item for every arc of type $\alpha\beta$, the removal of~$R_{\alpha\beta}$ leaves two straight line segments which connect $R_{\alpha\beta}$ to $\alpha$ and $\beta$ (i.e., the boundary segments of~$\triangle$). \end{itemize} We proceed analogously for the arc types $\alpha\gamma$ and $\beta\gamma$.
-By Claim~\ref{claim:same_arc_type} touchings and double crossings only occur between arc of the same type and therefore lie in the rectangular regions.
+We now redraw all pc-arcs of type $\alpha\beta$ so that \begin{itemize} \item all crossings and touchings between pc-arcs of type $\alpha\beta$ lie inside~$R_{\alpha\beta}$, \item every pc-arc of type $\alpha\beta$ intersects $R_{\alpha\beta}$ on opposite sites, and \item for every pc-arc of type $\alpha\beta$, the removal of~$R_{\alpha\beta}$ leaves two straight line segments which connect $R_{\alpha\beta}$ to $\alpha$ and $\beta$ (i.e., the boundary segments of~$\triangle$). \end{itemize} We proceed analogously for the arc types $\alpha\gamma$ and $\beta\gamma$.
+By Claim~\ref{claim:same_arc_type} touchings and double crossings only occur between pc-arcs of the same type and therefore lie in the rectangular regions.
 Since the rectangular regions are placed close enough to the vertices $a,b,c$ of the triangle~$\triangle$, no additional intersections or touching points are introduced and we obtain an arrangement~$\AA'$ of pseudocircles with the same intersections and touchings as~$\AA$.
 The combinatorics of the resulting arrangement $\AA'$ may however differ from $\AA$ since the transformation typically changes the intersection orders of the pseudocircles.
 We conclude:

 \begin{observation} The transformation preserves the incidence relation between any pair of pc-arcs, that is, two pc-arcs in $\AA$ are disjoint/cross in one point/cross in two points/touch if and only if the two corresponding pc-arcs in $\AA'$ are disjoint/cross in one point/cross in two points/touch. \end{observation}